alshedivat/al-folio/_pages/join-us.md

 **Application:**

-We are really looking forward to your application.
+We are really looking forward to your application!
 The **earliest start date is October, 1st 2022.**
 Please send your material directly to Martin Becker: [martin.becker@uni-rostock.de](mailto:martin.becker@uni-rostock.de).
 The subject should be **"PhD Application 2022"**.
 Please including the following as a single PDF:

+* **cover letter** (max.
+1-2 page) detailing
-* cover letter detailing your motivation for pursuing a PhD in general and in particular in our lab (max.
-1-2 page)
+    * your motivation for pursuing a PhD in general
+    * why our lab is interesting to you
-* CV including
+* **CV** including
     * potential previous projects, industry experience, etc.
     * two contacts for potential recommendations (e.g., your bachelor and master thesis advisors)
-* grade transcript
+* **grade transcript**
 * anything else you would like to share 😄

 ## Postdocs

-Post-doctoral candidates are encouraged to contact Dr. Becker directly via e-mail to inquire about post-doctoral positions.
-The Laboratory is most interested in candidates with expertise in XXX.
-Candidates with a background in XXX are also strongly encouraged to apply.
+Post-doctoral candidates are encouraged to contact Dr. Becker directly via e-mail to inquire about post-doctoral positions (subject: "Postdoc Application {YEAR}").
+The Laboratory is most interested in candidates with expertise in methods development, mentoring experience, and a drive to help build an internationally competitive, team-oriented group.
 All candidates must have a strong record of independent research.

 ## Students

 **Come talk to us!** We have many interesting [projects and problem settings](/projects).
-Also, if you have **your own project ideas**, don't hesitate to contact us.
-We will try to support you as best as we can!
+Also, if you have **your own project ideas**, don't hesitate to contact us!
+We will support you as best as we can!